KeyviDev/keyvi/doc/usage/Using pykeyvi in EMR.md

 Imagine you want to do some lookups in you map-reduce jobs like matching or extracting certain patterns - in fuzzy manner if you like - and your lookup table is huge.
 You could call a database or key value store remotely, but that kills performance and introduces a single point of failure in the otherwise distributed processing.
-With pykeyvi you can easily do that, given you are using a python based framework like mrjob or pyspark.
+With keyvi you can easily do that, given you are using a python based framework like mrjob or pyspark.
 Due to the shared memory model keyvi indexes are just loaded once in memory, independent on the number of mappers on one machine.
 It works even if keyvi files are bigger than the main memory, for the price of some IO of course.
 In the end all calls will be local and do not entail any networking.